PetrKryslUCSD/MeshTutor.jl/README.md

 open the tutorial file and execute it either in its entirety or line by line.

 !!! note

-Please note that the tutorials may conflict.
+Please note that the tutorials may interfere with each other.
 Make sure to start a new Julia for each tutorial you wish to execute.